Best CrossFit shoes - February 2019

 - Wearing ill-fitting CrossFit shoes can leave you susceptible to a host of problems such as corns, hammer or crossover toes, bunions, sores, ingrown toenails, and blisters.

 Feet change sizes over time, even beyond adulthood.
 As we age, our feet expand in girth.
 Such an instance is also caused by weight increase and gravity.
 Moreover, feet change shape over time due to heredity, lifestyle or general health.
 These are the reasons why you should never assume your shoe size.
 Get regular fittings from a podiatrist or a shoe store that has a Brannock shoe measuring device.
 And don’t forget to try on the shoe of your choice personally.

 - Brands also have their distinct sizing standard.
 Your usual size in Reebok CrossFit shoes may differ from those of other companies.

 - The feet may also vary in size.
 One might be larger than the other, so it is essential that you base your shoe size on the one with the more substantial dimensions.

 Since CrossFit shoes have a lower heel-to-toe drop than other athletic shoes, some people may have a hard time adjusting to it.
 You need to take your athletic background into consideration when easing into lower-heeled footwear.

 - If you are used to running or working out in generously cushioned trainers, then you may take some time to get accustomed to the firmer soles of CrossFit shoes.

-- You should also be wary of minimalist CrossFit shoes which have a 0mm heel-to-toe drop and no midsole.
+- You should also be wary of minimalist cross-training footwear which has a 0-mm heel-to-toe drop and no midsole.
 Even though studies have shown plenty of benefits of barefoot training, it may have adverse consequences for unprepared feet.
 Thus, it is advisable to consult a podiatrist before exercising in this type of trainers.